 Yes.
 However, voter guides present a particular risk for hospitals and other section 501(c)(3) organizations.
-If your hospital is considering distributing a voter guide, you should first consult with local counsel and/or AHA.
+If your hospital is considering distributing a voter guide, you should first consult with local counsel.

 Your hospital also should be careful to follow the guidelines below for candidate questionnaires: